Obituary of Dean M Jessup

 Dean is survived by his wife Ethel.
 Children: Jeanne Albright, Driggs (Patty) Jessup, Curt (Elaine) Jessup, Jill (Scott) Caver, Janalee (Randy) Schrader, and Jody (Tim) Gallegos.
 Seventeen grandchildren and 27 great-grandchildren.
 Sister Helen Kay Kinnier.
 Sisters-in-law Jean Jessup, Ginnie Jessup, and Marge Jessup.
 Sister-in-law Margie Cooper and Brother-in-law Junior (Sharon) Pew.
 He was preceded in death by his parents, brothers, two sisters, and grandson Brody Jessup and great-grandson Cody James Sangster.

 To quote Dean, “It’s been a good ride!”

 Services will be held at Cambridge Bible Church, February 15, 2020 at 1:00 p.m.
 Reception to follow.

 Donations can be made to Hope Pregnancy Center, Ontario Oregon.
 Arrangements under the direction of Thomason Funeral Home.

-To send flowers to the family of Dean Jessup, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Dean Jessup, please visit Tribute Store